Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 The goal of the license is to serve the eCos user community as a whole.
 It allows all eCos users to develop products without paying anybody anything, no matter how many developers are working on the product or how many units will be shipped.
 The license also guarantees that the eCos source code will always be freely available.
 This applies not only to the core eCos code itself but also to any changes that anybody makes to the core.
 In particular, it should prevent any company or individual contributing code to the system and then later claiming that all eCos users are now guilty of copyright or patent infringements and have to pay royalties.
 It should also prevent any company from making some small improvements, calling the result a completely new system, and releasing this under a new and less generous license.

 The license does <i>not</i> require users to release the source code of any <i>applications</i> that are developed with eCos.
 However, if anybody makes any changes to code covered by the eCos license, or writes new files derived in any way from eCos code, then we believe that the entire user community should have the opportunity to benefit from this.
 The license stipulates that these changes must be made available in source code form to all recipients of binaries based on the modified code, either by including the sources along with the binaries you deliver (or with any device containing such binaries) or with a written offer to supply the source code to the general public for three years.
 It is perhaps most practical for eCos developers to make the source code available online and inform those who are receiving binaries containing eCos code, and probably also the eCos maintainers, about the location of the code.
-See the <a href="http://www.gnu.org/copyleft/GPL_with_exception.html">full text of the GPL</a> for the most authoritative definition of the obligations.
+See the <a href="http://www.gnu.org/licenses/ecos-license.html">text of the eCos license</a> for the most authoritative definition of the obligations.

 Although it is not strictly necessary to contribute the modified code back to the eCos open source project, we are always pleased to receive code contributions and hope that developers will also be keen to give back in return for what they received from the eCos project completely free of charge.
 The eCos maintainers are responsible for deciding whether such contributions should be applied to the public repository.
 In addition, a